Eobard Thawne (Arrowverse): Armageddon and final showdown

 To seize control of Barry's life, Thawne uses the Negative Still Force to alter the timeline and create a "Reverse-Flashpoint" reality in which he is the Flash and Barry is the Reverse-Flash.
 However, Barry reconnects to the Speed Force to avert the impending "Armageddon" and restores the timeline, resulting in Thawne beginning to fade from existence.
 To save Thawne's life, Barry severs his connection to the Negative Speed Force and has him remanded into A.R.G.U.S. custody.

 Incarcerated in a supermax prison on Lian Yu, Thawne is approached by the Negative Still Force, which seeks to restore him as the Negative Speed Force's avatar.
 Thawne is aged to death and Iris is sacrificed so that he can be "resurrected" in his time remnant's body, allowing him to be the Reverse-Flash once again.

 Thawne gets displaced, along with Zoom, Savitar and Godspeed, by the Negative Speed Force (via Eddie) for a showdown against Team Flash.
 Thawne attempts to kill Chester P. Runk at S.T.A.R.
 Labs, but is thwarted by Allegra Garcia and his time displacement is undone when Eddie seizes his power.

-Thawne absorbs the Negative Forces of Nature's power which transforms him into their avatar, the Negative Reverse-Flash.
+Thawne absorbs the Negative Forces of Nature's power which transforms him into their avatar.
 Barry absorbs the Positive Forces of Nature's power to be Thawne's equal, and the two speedsters engage in a fight that threatens to bring about Armageddon.
 Barry realizes that neither can win, tricking Thawne into unleashing his full power, only to redirect the negative energy back into him which destroys Thawne for good.